vmware-tanzu/community-edition/docs/site/content/docs/latest/prometheus-config.md

 - /etc/config/rules
 ```

-### Alert manager service
+### Alertmanager service

-The alert manager can be targeted by the deployed prometheus through it's service.
+The Alertmanager can be targeted by the deployed Prometheus through it's service.
 For example:

 ```text